Philip Rule Crime

 Human Rights Lawyers Association

-June 2012 appointed to the new national list for three areas: South Eastern - London, South Eastern - Non London and Western Circuits
+- Appointed Grade 3 in the CPS prosecution advocates scheme from its inception in London.
+June 2012 appointed to the new national list for three areas: South Eastern - London, South Eastern - Non London and Western Circuits (Please note Philip no longer accepts general CPS work).

 Murder cases: Appeals

 R v Wilcocks – appeal against conviction for murder.
 Case tried prior to CA ruling on treatment of infidelity in new law on loss of control defence; trial judge's directions wrong in law.
 Permission granted: EWCA Crim 2217.
-Appeal against conviction allowed: 11 February 2015.
+Appeal against conviction allowed: EWCA Crim 296.

 R v Wilson – appeal against sentence for murder in 2000; sentenced in 2005.
 Grounds of failure to impose a sentence that would have been imposed at the time of the offence under the prevailing guidelines applicable at that time.